joshbegley/nyt-latest/README.md

 `Michael Lewis admitted to sending Clark more than 800 threatening social media messages between Dec.
 12, 2024, and Jan.
 11, 2025.`\
 https://nytimes.com/athletic/6521317/2025/07/28/caitlin-clark-stalker-michael-lewis-sentenced/

-**Brewers close to acquiring catcher Danny Jansen from Rays: Source**\
+**Trade grade: Brewers add catching help in Danny Jansen deal with Rays**\
-`Jansen, 30, will go to the Brewers in exchange for Class-A prospect Jadher Areinamo.`\
+`Jansen, 30, will go to the Brewers in exchange for High-A infielder Jadher Areinamo.`\
 https://nytimes.com/athletic/6521281/2025/07/28/danny-jansen-brewers-rays-trade/

 **Vance Embraces Role of Loyal Trump Warrior, Shifting Away From Past Stances**\